 - AGE, SEX, RACE – the patient’s age, sex and race

-And in addition, we have two variables that aren’t included in the SDTM – ITTFL and PPROTFL.
+In the above example, we also have two variables that aren’t included in the SDTM – ITTFL and PPROTFL.
 These are the population flags Intent to Treat and Per Protocol.

-Each supplemental qualifier dataset contains 10 variables.
-Variables in a supplemental qualifier domain are either “required” or “expected”.
+Each supplemental qualifier dataset contains ten variables.
+Variables in a supplemental qualifier domain are either ’required’ or ’expected’.
 There are five key variables that reference a specific record in its parent domain and five Q-variables that contain the supplemental data itself.